openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Computes mean and variance across batch and spatial dimensions and normalizes the `operand` tensor, for each feature in the `feature_index` dimension and produces `output`, `batch_mean` and `batch_var` tensors.
-More formally, the semantics can be expressed using Python-like syntax as follows:
+Computes mean and variance across all dimensions except for the `feature_index` dimension and normalizes the `operand` tensor producing `output`, `batch_mean` and `batch_var` tensors.
+More formally, this operation can be expressed as a decomposition to existing StableHLO operations using Python-like syntax as
+follows:

 ```python
 def compute_mean(operand, feature_index):